PhilippSpo/reactive-canvas/README.md

   });
 ```
 When clicking on the buttons we just added, the insert mode of the Reactive gets changed either to `rect` or `poly`.
 Now a corresponding element can via double-clicking on the canvas.
 For a polygon the process of adding a new element is a litte bit more complex.
 When double-clicking you add the first coordinate of the polygon.
 You can add more points then by just clicking at the desired spot on the canvas.
-When you hid the "Done!" button the polygon gets created.
+When you hit the "Done!" button the polygon gets created, by calling the `finishElementCreating()` method on the ReactiveCanvas object.

+### Session variables
+As you can see in the `isCreating` helper ReactiveCanvas provides some session variables for you to reactivly update your UI.
+  - `isCreatingElementOnCanvas`: equals true if there a polygon is beeing drawed on the canvas by the user
+  - `shapeSelectedOnCanvas`: equals true if the user has selected a element
+  - `addPoints`: equals true if a element is selected, to which the user may add some more coordinate points
+  - `coordSelectedOnCanvas`: equals true if the user has selected a coordinate of a polygon (e.g. can be used for deleting polygon coordinate points)